dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2337: Regular school attendance facilitates personal and academic growth.
+### T2337: Regular school attendance is crucial for academic success and personal development.

 |Support|
 |---|